liferay/liferay-frontend-projects/Configuring-pure-javascript-projects.md

 > 👀 Needs JS Portlet Extender 1.1.0

-Since JS Portlet Extender version 1.1.0 you can define configuration for your portlet that is passed to your portlet's Javascript entry point as a parameter named `configuration` (see [[JS extended portlets entry point]]).
+Since [#232](https://github.com/liferay/liferay-npm-build-tools/issues/232), [#262](https://github.com/liferay/liferay-npm-build-tools/issues/262), and [#270](https://github.com/liferay/liferay-npm-build-tools/issues/270) you can define configuration for your portlet that is passed to your portlet's Javascript entry point as a parameter named `configuration` (see [[JS extended portlets entry point]]).

 The configuration can have diffent scopes: